 23 And all the families assembled consisting of about six hundred thousand men, and they went to seek an extensive piece of ground to build the city and the tower, and they sought in the whole earth and they found none like one valley at the east* of the land of Shinar, about two days’ walk, and they journeyed there and they dwelt there.

-*”at the east,” east is usually given a negative connotation, as “in the land of Nod east of Eden.”
+*”At the east,” east is usually given a negative connotation, as “in the land of Nod east of Eden.”

 24 And they began to make bricks and burn fires to build the city* and the tower that they had imagined to complete.